 Shakuhachi player and maker John Kaizan Neptune

-In a house surrounded by bamboo forest in Kamogawa City, which is located in the southeast corner of the Boso Peninsula, Chiba Prefecture, lives a foreigner who unduly suits an outfit of samue１ robes paired with a tenugui２ towel.
+In a house surrounded by bamboo forest in Kamogawa City, which is located in the southeast corner of the Boso Peninsula, Chiba Prefecture, lives a foreigner who unduly suits an outfit of samue robes paired with a tenugui towel.
 John Kaizan Neptune, who came to Japan 40 years ago, is both a player and maker of shakuhachi ((traditional Japanese end-blown flute typically made from bamboo).

 Neptune was born in California, a dyed-in-the-wool American.
 In his younger days, he was so obsessed with surfing that when he continued his education into college, he chose Hawaii University because of the great waves there.
 So how did such a young American surfing enthusiast become interested in the shakuhachi, and come to lead a life that was inseparable from this ancient musical instrument?

 Neptune was born in 1951 into a musical household in Oakland, California.
 Influenced by his jazz-loving father, Neptune first started out playing jazz trumpet before moving on to playing drums in a rock band.
 Above all, he loved music; it was fun and cool, and so it was his intention to always keep doing it.
 The other passion of this vigorous young man, full of curiosity and energy, was sport.
 At various stages, he gave his all on the baseball diamond and basketball court, but it was surfing that he really fell for – so much so that he gave up his other sporting pursuits.
 What he liked about surfing was the fact that it allowed the surfer to be free and use his own abilities rather than being a competition with a winner and loser.